Inverse problems with diffusion models: MAP estimation via mode-seeking loss: Introduction

-Inverse problems are commonly ill-posed, where many plausible data samples could correspond to a given degraded measurement, rendering a probabilistic approach essential.
-In a Bayesian framework, solving an inverse problem amounts to estimating (or sampling from) the posterior distribution $p(\rvx|\rvy)$.
-As diffusion models~\citep{ddpm,songsde,ldm} gain prominence in generative modeling, leveraging pre-trained unconditional diffusion model (which samples $\rvx \sim p(\rvx)$) to solve arbitrary inverse problems in a plug-and-play fashion is becoming increasingly attractive~\citep{repaint,ddrm,dps,pgdm,diffpir,rout2023solving,resample,reddiff,dcps,mapga,daps,vmps,zilberstein2025repulsive}.
-In this work, we advance this line of research by proposing a mode-seeking loss based inference-time guidance strategy for solving inverse problems with pre-trained unconditional diffusion models.
+Inverse problems are typically ill-posed, where many plausible data samples $\rvx$ could correspond to a given degraded measurement $\rvy$, rendering a probabilistic approach essential.
+In a Bayesian framework, solving an inverse problem amounts to finding a sample of the posterior distribution $p(\rvx|\rvy)$.
+As diffusion models~\cite{ddpm,songsde,ldm} gain prominence in generative modeling, leveraging a pre-trained unconditional diffusion model (which samples $\rvx \sim p(\rvx)$) to solve arbitrary inverse problems in a zero-shot (plug-and-play) fashion is becoming increasingly attractive~\cite{repaint,ddrm,dps,pgdm,diffpir,rout2023solving,resample,reddiff,dcps,mapga,daps,vmps,zilberstein2025repulsive}.

-In a diffusion process, noise is added progressively to the samples of the input data distribution, i.e., $\rvx_0 \sim p_{data}(\rvx_0)$ to convert these into noisy samples gradually over a time horizon $t \in \left(0, T \right]$.
-This process can be reversed stochastically with a Stochastic Differential Equation (SDE) or deterministically with Probability Flow Ordinary Differential Equation (PF ODE), both of which require the score function of the marginal distribution at time $t$, i.e., $\nabla_{\rvx_t}\log p(\rvx_t)$ for all $t \in \left( 0,T \right]$~\citep{songsde}.
-The score functions are typically intractable, so a diffusion model $s_{\theta}(\rvx_t,t)$ is trained using score-matching loss~\citep{dsm,ssm} to approximate these.
+In a diffusion process, noise is added progressively to the training data samples $\rvx_0 \sim p_{data}(\rvx_0)$ to convert these into pure noise gradually over a time horizon $t \in \left(0, T \right]$.
+This process can be reversed stochastically with a Stochastic Differential Equation (SDE) or deterministically with the Probability Flow Ordinary Differential Equation (PF ODE), both of which require the score function of the marginal distribution at time $t$, i.e., $\nabla_{\rvx_t}\log p(\rvx_t)$, for all $t \in \left( 0,T \right]$~\cite{songsde}.
+The true score functions are typically intractable, so a diffusion model $s_{\theta}(\rvx_t,t)$ is trained via score-matching loss~\cite{dsm,ssm} to approximate these.
 The trained diffusion model can then generate samples $\rvx_0 \sim p_{data}(\rvx_0)$, starting from random noise.